evie404/dotfiles/README.md

 # dotfiles

+idk... collection of bash aliases mostly to make sure typos don't get into the way of productivity™.

 ## Installation

 I typically store projects under `~/workspace`, but feel free to put this wherever you want.

 ### 1. Git clone to your workspace